jerryscript-project/jerryscript/targets/esp-idf/README.md

 python tools\build.py --toolchain=cmake/toolchain-esp32.cmake --cmake-param "-GUnix Makefiles" --jerry-cmdline=OFF --jerry-port-default=OFF --lto=OFF --strip=OFF
 ```

 NB: the MATH, STRIP and LTO might be disabled by platform as well.
-I strongly suggest limiting heap memorry with '--mem-heap=128' but that really depends on the SRAM avaiulable on your esp32.
+I strongly suggest limiting heap memory with '--mem-heap=128' but that really depends on the SRAM available on your esp32.

-Then copy the artefacts 'build/lib/\*.a' in an esp-idf component named 'jerryscript' (eg) and use a 'CMakeLists.txt' like this one
+Then copy the artifacts 'build/lib/\*.a' in an esp-idf component named 'jerryscript' (eg) and use a 'CMakeLists.txt' like this one

 ```
 # assumes there is a component with this the following